-During the first half of 2018, Avalon inserted 116 blanks, standards, duplicates and replicates into the flow of rock and drill core samples prior to shipment to the analytical labs.
+The quality assurance/quality control procedure was completed on-site at the Avalon warehouse in Tok, Alaska.
+So far, during 2019, Avalon inserted 82 blanks, 255 standards, 15 duplicates and 14 replicates into the flow of rock, soil, RC and drill core samples prior to shipment to the analytical labs.
 Blanks consisted of Browns Hill Quarry basalt.
-Ten different commercial standards provided by Analytical Solutions were used during the first half of 2018.
-Values in these standards ranged from 0.309 ppm to 5.49 ppm gold.
+Twenty different commercial standards provided by Analytical Solutions and Rocklabs were used during 2019 (through August 23, 2019).
+Values in these standards ranged from 0.016 ppm to 6.66 ppm gold.
 The quality assurance/quality control procedure was completed on-site at the Avalon warehouse in Tok, Alaska.